-The USS Liberty was built in 1918 as a cargo ship and saw service in WW1 transporting horses and general cargo.
-At the start of WWII it was fitted with guns and used for military transport as the USAT Liberty.
+The USAT Liberty was built in 1918 as a cargo ship and saw service in WWI transporting horses and general cargo.
+At the start of World War Two it was fitted with guns and used for military transport as the USAT Liberty.
 The wreck starts from just 5 metres making it suitable for all levels of divers and the remains of the stern gun are still clearly visible.
 In 1942 the Liberty was hit by a Japanese torpedo as it passed by the nearby island of Lombok.
 There were no casualties but the ship was badly damaged.

 Diving the Tulamben wreck

 The wreck is 125 meters (411 ft) long and 17 metres (55 ft) wide.
-You can easily fin around it in one dive.
 It’s still mostly intact and you can swim through the Liberty’s huge cargo hold.
 The hold is full of life because so many fish shelter there from the waves and current.

 The Tulamben wreck is home to an amazing 400 species of reef fish and is visited by 100 species of pelagics (silver ocean-dwelling fish).
-Almost every surface is covered in healthy colorful corals.
-Take a look at the 90-second video of the Liberty wreck at the top of this page (or click here) and you will see Jack fish, Damselfish, Gorgonian, Surgeon Fish, Feather Star, Fire Coral, Great Barracuda, Sea Squirt, Table Coral, Barrel Sponge, Green Back Bullseye, Glass Fish, Parrot Fish, Trumpet Fish, Modish Idol and Grouper.
-That’s just in a 90-second video.
+Almost every surface is covered in healthy colorful corals. and you will see Jack fish, Damselfish, Gorgonian, Surgeon Fish, Feather Star, Fire Coral, Great Barracuda, Sea Squirt, Table Coral, Barrel Sponge, Green Back Bullseye, Glass Fish, Parrot Fish, Trumpet Fish, Moorish Idol and Grouper.
 Serious underwater photographers often spend weeks here because there is such rich and varied marine life in one easily accessible location.
 If you love macro diving request one of Bali Scuba’s talented spotter guides when you make your booking for a Tulamben trip.

 Unlike many other Bali sites Tulamben usually has warm water, around 28C (82F).
 It has a rocky beach with black sand underwater.
 Tulamben is a quiet fishing village and a great way to escape from the hustle and bustle of the busier parts of Bali.
-Bring your camera to grab a photo of the young porter girls carrying two tanks and a set of scuba gear on their heads!
-Non-diving family or friends can relax at one of the beachside restaurants or grab a massage.
+Non-diving family or friends can relax at one of the beachside restaurants, take a stroll around the local village or grab a traditional massage.

 How to get to Tulamben